gilt/kairos/README.md

 ## KairosCollection

 The KairosCollection constructor takes an array of time frames, and allows you to interact with all of them simultaneously.
-The API is detailed below, but here are the main methods available.
-Most of the methods simply proxy through to the same methods in the collection's time frames.
+The API is detailed in the wiki, but here are the main methods available.
+Most of the methods simply proxy through to the same methods in the collection's time frame instances.

 ```javascript
 var kc = new KairosCollection([KairosTimeFrame]);